Mint-System/Ansible-Build/roles/prometheus/README.md

 ### Predefined srape configs

-The `prometheus.yml` template contains predefined srcape jobs that lookup proxy configurations in the Ansible inventory.
+The `prometheus.yml` template contains predefined srcape jobs that lookup proxy configurations of `prometheus_hosts` in the Ansible inventory.

 * **prometheus**: Target is `localhost:9090`.
 * **node-exporter https**: Targets are `nginx_proxies` with exporter `node`.